 Small Tear in the Vinyl Liner: Use a Vinyl Patch Kit

-This method applies to above-ground vinyl liner pools.
+This method applies to above ground vinyl liner pools (I also have a completely separate guide with much more depth about how to find an above ground pool liner leak).
 If the tear isn’t too large, a temporary solution is to apply waterproof tape to the rip.
 You need to use peel-and-stick patches or a vinyl patch kit for a more permanent fix, which you can get from a local hardware or pool store.
-The patch kit should come with specific instructions on how to use it.
-Read my in-depth guide on how to find an above ground pool liner leak.
-And if you do not feel comfortable, contact a pool professional to help out.
+I also listed my recommended option available online below.

 Large Tear or Many Small Tears: Replace Vinyl Liner

-When To Contact A Professional
+When to Contact a Professional

-While certain pool leak fixes, such as patch kits and basic plaster repair, are pretty simple, things can get very complicated if the leak is in the plumbing or the deep end of the pool.
-Some pool leaks may be especially difficult to detect, so you may struggle to locate the leak in the first place.
 In this case, I recommend contacting a pool professional to handle the fix.
 Leaks in your pool can get worse the longer you leave them, so it is best not to snooze on the problem.
 Some major pool leaks may require you to replace the vinyl liner entirely or do major repairs on the pool plaster, which are complicated fixes that you shouldn’t really attempt on your own unless you have a lot of experience.

 Get My Free Pool Care Checklist